sourcegraph/about/content/blogposts/2024/cody-jetbrains-5-5-8-release.md

 />

+## Stability improvements for Apple silicon users

+We’ve fixed a bug where the extension would crash for Mac users with Apple silicon CPUs, particular users on M2 chipsets.
+Cody is now more stable for those users.

+If you continue running into any issues with Cody crashing, please [let us know](https://community.sourcegraph.com/).

 ## Autocomplete tooltips for new users

 We added a tooltip for new users to make it easier to get started with autocomplete.
 The tooltip shows the hotkeys for accepting and cycling through suggestions for new users when they’re shown their first suggestion.